Complaints and Compliments

 Although we hope that we are able to resolve complaints informally, we also recognise that students and any others who are affected by the university’s service may wish to pursue their complaint through the university’s formal channel.

 Although we will accept complaints that are made in person or by telephone, we encourage you to complete the complaint pro-forma.

-Your complaint will normally be acknowledged by the next working day and this will inform you who will be investigating your complaint.
+Your complaint will normally be acknowledged within the week and this will inform you who will be investigating your complaint.
 A comprehensive response will normally be made available to you within 20 working days.
 If for any reason it is going to take longer, we will let you know as soon as we can and keep you updated on our progress.
-When you receive the response to your complaint, the University will provide you with the relevant documentation and evidence to show how the decision was reached.

 Stage 2: Complaint to Vice-Chancellor